awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

           }
         }
       }
+      {
+              "Effect": "Allow",
+              "Action": "ssm:StartSession",
+              "Resource": "arn:aws:ec2:*:*:instance/*",
+              "Condition": {
+                  "StringLike": {
+                      "ssm:resourceTag/aws:cloud9:environment": "*"
+                  },
+                  "StringEquals": {
+                      "aws:CalledViaFirst": "cloud9.amazonaws.com"
+                  }
+              }
+          },
+          {
+              "Effect": "Allow",
+              "Action": [
+                  "ssm:StartSession"
+              ],
+              "Resource": [
+                  "arn:aws:ssm:*:*:document/*"
               ]
           }
+    ]
+  }
   ```
 +  `AWSCloud9EnvironmentMember` – Provides the following permissions:
   + AWS Cloud9 – Get information about and user settings for environments they've been invited to\.
   + IAM – Get information about IAM users in their AWS account\.
+  + Systems Manager – Allow the user to call StartSession to initiate a connection to an instance for a Session Manager session\.
+This permission is required for users opening an environment that communicates with its EC2 instance through Systems Manager\.
+For more information, see [Accessing no\-ingress EC2 instances with AWS Systems Manager](ec2-ssm.md)

   The `AWSCloud9EnvironmentMember` managed policy contains the following permissions\.